geocolon/marksanghoonkim.github.io/_posts/2016-01-23-start-your-blog-in-ten-minutes.md

 <h4>Step 3: Find a website template</h4>

 The next step is to decide what kind of website you would like to build.
 There are an infinite amount of options, templates, and website generators available.
 I'm personally using <a href="https://jekyllrb.com/" target="_blank">Jekyll</a>, which is a simple static site generator.
-There are advantages and disadvantages for both, but I won't go into the specifics for this blog post.
+There are advantages and disadvantages for using a site generator versus writing your own HTML/CSS/JS, but I won't go into the specifics for this blog post.
 For this example, I'm going to download a free Twitter Bootstrap template from <a href="http://startbootstrap.com/" target="_blank">Start Bootstrap</a>.
 I've chosen a template called <a href=http://startbootstrap.com/template-overviews/freelancer/ target=_blank>"Freelancer"</a>.

 ![Bootstrap theme](images/create-blog/03-start-with-template.png "Bootstrap theme")